enertrag/enersys_docs/docs/components.md

 (balancing)=
 ### balancing

-Defines the period over which flows on a link must balance (such as year, month, week or hour) to model multi-period constraints.
+Defines the period over which inflows and outflows on a link must balance (such as year, month, week or hour) to model multi-period constraints.

 ```python
 network.add("Link", "example_link", bus0="b0", bus1="b1", balancing="year")